Yaya Toure 'desperate' to stay in Premier League

 Toure arrived at the Etihad Stadium in 2010 from Barcelona and has gone on to win three Premier League titles, three EFL Cups and an FA Cup.

-Speaking after Monday's (AEST) 0-0 draw with Huddersfield, he said: "It's the first club where I've stayed for a long time.
+Speaking after Sunday's 0-0 draw with Huddersfield, he said: "It's the first club where I've stayed for a long time.
 After eight years of service I think it's the right time to move on and let the kids continue to take the responsibility.

 "I'm really happy, I'm delighted to be part of this football club and they'll be looking forward to being strong next year, they've played fantastic football and I hope there will be more of the same next year.